Royal-lobster/Syncia/README.md

 ## 🐳 Installation

-You can install ChatDockX through the [Chrome Web Store](https://chrome.google.com/webstore/detail/chatdockx/npkbngooipjniglddnmhdekhjapieimf).
+You can install ChatDockX through the Chrome Web Store.
+(Under Review)

 Alternatively, you can install ChatDockX manually by following these steps: